mdev896/vscode-winform-designer/README.md

 First is that you can open command palette(ctrl+shift+p) and select "Winforms: Open Designer", this will open designer without a file in it and you have to select it yourself.

-Second is that you right-click the file and select "Winforms: Open file in designer", that will open a new window woth designer.
+Second is that you right-click the file and select "Winforms: Open file in designer", that will open a new window with designer.

 ## Thank You for considering my extension